 If you think about your home computer and when its print head moves from side to side, it stops short of the edge of the paper.
 Because it’s spraying ink or toner down on the paper, you can imagine the mess if it kept spraying that ink past the paper and on to the print rollers themselves.
 It would cause all sorts of buildup and, eventually, the print head wouldn’t be able to work at all.
 Essentially, it’s like the printer would be “bleeding” ink.
 Make sense?

-The way to prevent this from happening is to print on larger sheets of paper and then, after the document prints, cut off the excess paper, so the ink appears to run off the edge.
-Of course, if you want to print your standard 8.5” x 11” real estate flyer at home, you are going to have a hard time finding a home printer that accepts the larger sized paper and probably don’t want to go through the trouble of cutting each one down individually.
+The way to prevent this is to print on larger sheets of paper, then trim the excess after printing, so the ink does not run off the edge.
+Of course, if you want to print your standard 8.5” x 11” real estate flyer at home, you are going to have a hard time finding a home printer that accepts the larger-sized paper, and probably don’t want to go through the trouble of cutting each one down individually.
 That’s where professional printing companies come in.

-Now that I have decided I want to have bleed, how do I set up my file to make that happen?
+Now that I have decided to use a bleed, how do I set up my file to make that happen?

-Getting your document set up to account for the bleed really depends on what software you are using and whether you are going to print it yourself at home or want to work with a professional printing company.
+Getting your document set up to account for the bleed really depends on the software you are using and whether you plan to print it at home or work with a professional printing company.
 Let’s tackle the DIY’ers first.

-Most folks that want to do it themselves are generally designing documents in Word, PowerPoint, Google Sheets, etc. So, for example, let’s say you want to print an invitation and mail it.
-Invitations are commonly 5” x 7” in size and, you’ll easily be able to find envelopes that fit that size.
-In your software of choice, set the page size to 5.25” x 7.25”, that will leave you with a .25 “bleed area” that can be cut off after you print.
-It is simple to do but, after cutting a few of those, you might be having second thoughts.
+Most folks who want to do it themselves design documents in Word, PowerPoint, Google Sheets, etc. So, for example, let’s say you want to print an invitation and mail it.
+Invitations are commonly 5” x 7”, and you’ll easily find envelopes that fit that size.
+In your software of choice, set the page size to 5.25” x 7.25”, which will leave you with a .25 “bleed area that can be cut off after you print.
+It is simple to do, but after cutting a few of those, you might have second thoughts.

-How do printing companies need your files set up to print with bleed?
+How should printing companies receive your files for printing with bleed?

 Again, setting up bleed correctly really depends on the software you use.
 In short, it all starts with setting your page size to include the extra amount to be cut off (trimmed) after the document prints.
 Industry-standard would be adding .125” to all sides of the document, making it .25″ bigger overall.
-When you are saving the document to send to the printer, you should include the trim marks OR make sure you let the printer know what the final cut size should be.
+When you save the document to send to the printer, include the trim marks, or let the printer know the final cut size.

-Hopefully, this has helped demystify the whole concept of bleed, and now you can go forth and create excellent looking documents.
-For more information, send us an email at info@yellowdogprinting.com or give us a call at 303-765-2000.
+Hopefully, this has helped demystify the whole concept of bleed, and now you can go forth and create excellent-looking documents.
+For more information, email us at info@yellowdogprinting.com or call us at 303-765-2000.
 We are here to help and make you look good!